 How to Find Most Used Disk Space Directories and Files in Linux

-As a Linux administrator, you must periodically check which files and folders are consuming more disk space.
-It is very necessary to find unnecessary junk and free it up from your hard disk.
+As a Linux administrator, you must periodically check which files and folders are consuming more disk space, because it is very necessary to find unnecessary junk and free it up from your hard disk.

-This brief tutorial describes how to find the largest files and folders in the Linux file system using the du (disk usage) and find commands.
-If you want to learn more about these two commands, then head over to the following articles.
+If you want to learn more about these commands, then head over to the following articles.

 Find Largest Directories in Linux